-We first consider the task of open domain question answering (ODQA) using a T5-based generative model Fusion-In-Decoder (FiD) \cite{izacard2021leveraging}.
-We evaluate the FiD-base on the datasets of Natural Questions (NQ)~\cite{kwiatkowski2019natural} and TriviaQA \cite{joshi2017triviaqa}.
-We also consider a range of natural language understanding tasks included in the GLUE benchmark \cite{wang2018glue}, which cover acceptability, sentiment, paraphrase, similarity, and inference.
-We fine-tune RoBERTa-base \cite{liu2019roberta} model for each task individually and report the results on the GLUE dev set.
+We consider the task of open domain question answering (ODQA) using a T5-based model Fusion-In-Decoder (FiD) \cite{izacard2021leveraging}.
+We evaluate FiD-base on the test sets of Natural Questions (NQ)~\cite{kwiatkowski2019natural} and TriviaQA \cite{joshi2017triviaqa}.
+We also consider natural language understanding tasks included in the GLUE benchmark \cite{wang2018glue}, which cover acceptability, sentiment, paraphrase, similarity, and inference.
+We fine-tune RoBERTa-base \cite{liu2019roberta} for each task individually and report the results on the GLUE dev set.

-Here the baseline non-flat optimizer and SWA are never among the most accurate.
-Both SAM and WASAM are the best in all but two (different) cases, only one of which is worse than the baseline.